Carretera Austral Day 21: Lisa Marie Camping to Refugio Los Raices| 34 miles, 3,510 feet elevation | Almost There

 This site has become something of a roadside attraction and, over the years, the fuselage was even repurposed by a local resident as a small home after being moved a short distance from the original landing location.

 So far Patagonia’s landscapes seem severe.
-The weather is fickle and the skies meditative.
+The weather is fickle and the skies, meditative.
 It’s also mysterious, yet inviting.
 Patagonia you have multiple personalities.😂

 We’ve planned an even shorter day tomorrow with two inches of rain forecasted, dropping temps and a mountain pass on deck that includes a 10 mile climb. 😉